aubreyomondi/GCP-Practice-Project/README.md

 **GCP Practice Project.docx**- is a word document stating the project requirements.

 **Challenge 1-Completed Labs**- is a directory containing proof of completion of hands-on labs (screenshots based on emails received).

+**Challenge 2-Translation**- is a directory containing translations of hands on labs.